KushBhatnagar/kushbhatnagar.github.io/_posts/2020-03-30-covid19-insights-data-visualization.md

 <img src ="/assets/images/southkorea_status_covidinsights.png">

 <ol>
-  <li> <b>Confirmed cases have increased from 31 to 602 within 5 days i.e between February 19 and February 24, this may be because of Patient#31 of South Korea (refer to this <a href="https://graphics.reuters.com/CHINA-HEALTH-SOUTHKOREA-CLUSTERS/0100B5G33SB/index.html">article</a>to read about this)</b> </li>
+  <li> <b>Confirmed cases have increased from 31 to 602 within 5 days i.e between February 19 and February 24, this may be because of Patient#31 of South Korea (refer to this <a href="https://graphics.reuters.com/CHINA-HEALTH-SOUTHKOREA-CLUSTERS/0100B5G33SB/index.html">article</a> to read about this)</b> </li>
   <li> <b>From 15th March rate of confirmation is kind of stable and not increased much as compared to previous weeks</b> </li>
   <li> <b>After 15th March rate of recovery has increased drastically and the number of deaths is less as compared to confirmed cases</b> </li>
 </ol>